 I’ve had a lioness run past me just a few metres away as I was boiling a kettle.
 A bull elephant stuck his trunk through the window of my Land Rover.
 A curious hyena sniffed at my door as I drank chicken cup-a-soup.
 And a hungry giraffe mistook my roof tent for a tree.

 Counters not in a hide generally set up next to their vehicles.
-They might sit under the shade of an awning during the day, but at night they keep inside their cars, unless answering a call of nature.
+They might sit under the shade of an awning during the day, but at night they keep inside their cars unless answering the call of nature.
 But sometimes not even that is possible.

 Participate in a game count

-The game counts are normally done in September, October or December and are open to anyone to participate.
+The game counts are usually done in September, October or December and are open to anyone to participate.
 For more information about participating in a game count, email email@example.com.

 Where to stay in Hwange

 There are three national parks camps inside Hwange.
 Main camp, at the main entrance to the park, is close to several pans and pumped waterholes.
 Sinamatella, on the northern border of the park, is set on an outcrop overlooking a riverbed and plains.
 Robins Camp is close to the western boundary and was bequeathed, along with his cattle ranch, by farmer Harold Robins in 1939.

 The camps offer self-catering cottages and camping sites, as well as restaurants, bars and basic shops.
 Fuel may be available, but it’s best not to rely on this.
 Camping is also permitted at several picnic sites within the park.
 Bookings for national parks camps and campsites must be made directly through national parks at firstname.lastname@example.org or on +263 14 706077/8.

 TRAVEL WITH AFRICA GEOGRAPHIC